Fitus/Zaloha.sh/DOCUMENTATION.md

 shellscripts, because due to eventual newlines in filenames, they may contain multiple lines per "record".

+In some situations, the existence of Zaloha metadata directory is unwanted after Zaloha finishes.
+In such cases, put a command to remove it to the wrapper script that invokes Zaloha.
+At the same time, use the option <b>--noLastRun</b> to prevent Zaloha from running FIND on file 999 in Zaloha metadata directory (to obtain time of the last run of Zaloha).
+Please note that by not keeping the Zaloha metadata directory, you sacrifice some functionality (see <b>--noLastRun</b> option below), and you loose the CSV metadata for an eventual analysis of problems and you loose the shellscripts for case of restore.

 Shellscripts for case of restore
 --------------------------------
 Zaloha prepares shellscripts for the case of restore in its metadata directory